 If the hemorrhoids are external, a healthcare provider may be able to see them.
 As for internal hemorrhoids, they may be diagnosed using a digital or visual inspection of the anal canal and rectum to look or feel for anything unusual.

 Blood in stool can be detected using a fecal immunochemical test (FIT) or guaiac fecal occult blood test (gFOBT).
-However, these tests cannot diagnose the cause of the blood—a colonoscopy is often used for this, as it allows a doctor to inspect your entire colon.
+However, these tests cannot diagnose the cause of the blood.
+A colonoscopy is often used for this, as it allows a doctor to inspect your entire colon.

 Even with hemorrhoids, if your doctor feels that your symptoms suggest another digestive system disease or if you have risk factors for colorectal cancer, they may recommend a colonoscopy.